-In Trostyanets the occupiers hit a house and their military equipment is on the streets
+In Trostyanets, Russian troops hit a house and their military equipment is now on the streets

 Tuesday, 1 March 2022, 21:22